Was Sirhan Sirhan really the man who killed Robert Kennedy? Or was there a larger conspiracy at play?

 On June 5, 1968, Sirhan shot Kennedy in the kitchen of the Ambassador Hotel in Los Angeles.
 But who was this 24-year-old that ended the life of a could-be president?

 Sirhan Sirhan’s Violent Childhood

-In Israel in 1948, war broke out.
-The violence forced the Sirhan family to flee their affluent neighborhood in Jerusalem.
-They relocated to territory controlled by Jordan.
+In Palestine in 1947, war broke out.
+The violence forced the Sirhan family to flee their affluent neighborhood in Jerusalem and they relocated to territory controlled by Jordan.
 In an interview with the Washington Post in 1979, Sirhan’s mother Mary detailed the horrors her son had witnessed as a boy.
 He’d seen soldiers blown apart, severed limbs, and his own brother killed by a truck that had swerved into him to avoid gunfire.

 “He was a victim all his life,” Mary Sirhan said almost 20 years after her son killed Bobby Kennedy.
 “He never had a childhood, never was happy, never laughed — all he has seen is fear, hunger, dying human beings in pieces.
 It’s hard enough for a big man, but for a child…And look what happened to him.”